-Figure 2 illustrates the problem of inconsistent response files by showing the crosscorrelation between PASSCAL station GS02 (from the ASCENT experiment) and Chinese station SNT, with an inter-station distance of 637 km.
-When applying the original uncorrected response files for the Chinese station, the negative component of the cross-correlation (red traces) and the positive component (black traces) are inverted with respect to each other in the time windows of the surface wave signals (Fig. 2b).
-This results from the pi/2 phase difference between velocity and displacement.
-Upon adding one additional pole in the response files of the Chinese stations, equivalent to converting all waveforms to displacement, the surface wave signals at the two components are nearly identical (Fig.2c).
+Figure 2 illustrates the problem of inconsistent response files by showing the cross-correlation between PASSCAL station GS02 (from the INDEPTH IV experiment) and Chinese station SNT, which have an inter-station distance of 637 km.
+When applying the original uncorrected response files for the Chinese station, the negative component of the cross-correlation (red traces) and the positive component (black traces) are inverted in sign relative to each other in the time windows of the surface wave signals (Fig. 2b).
+This results from the $\pi/2$ phase difference between velocity and displacement, which produces a phase difference of π between the positive and negative lags of cross-correlations.
+Upon adding one additional pole in the response files of the Chinese stations, equivalent to converting all waveforms to displacement, the surface wave signals on the two components are nearly identical (Fig.2c).
 This is as expected because the two components represent surface waves propagating in opposite directions but sensing the same medium between the two stations.

 After removing instrument responses from the waveforms using consistent response files, we then check the vertical polarities of all stations by comparing the waveforms of first P arrivals from large teleseismic events.
 We find all PASSCAL stations and Chinese stations in this study have vertical polarizations consistent with the FDSN stations.

 Furthermore, we check for possible timing errors for each station using two methods.
-First, the direct method is to compare the two-sided arrivals of inter-station crosscorrelation, as shown in Figure 2.
+First, we compare the two-sided arrivals of inter-station cross-correlation, as shown in Figure 2.
 If one station has a timing error, the resulting difference of arrival times of surface wave signals between the positive and negative components will be twice the error; otherwise it will be nearly zero.
-This method was used to detect station timing errors in California (Stehly et al. 2007).
-However, because strong noise energy usually comes from coastlines and noise energy attenuates when propagating inland (Yang and Ritzwoller 2008), surface wave signals from a crosscorrelation are typically not symmetric.
+This method was used to detect station timing errors in California by Stehly et al. (2007).
+However, because strong noise energy usually comes from coastlines and noise energy attenuates when propagating inland (e.g., Yang and Ritzwoller 2008), surface wave signals from a cross-correlation are typically not symmetric.
 In some cases only one component has a high signal-to-noise ratio (SNR), which renders this method invalid.
 The second method to check for timing errors is performed during tomography.
 First, we create a somewhat overly smoothed tomographic map to avoid generating local phase velocity anomalies introduced by timing errors at a station.
 After the tomography, we calculate average misfit of travel times for each station.
 Because each station has numerous inter-station phase velocity measurements with other stations and the bearings of the corresponding inter-station paths align in various azimuthal directions, the average misfit should be very close to zero.
 We discard stations with average misfits larger than five seconds.
-The number of stations discarded in this step is only 15, quite small compared to the total ~600 stations.
-All of those stations are Chinese stations except for one station, C10, from the ASCENT experiment.
+The number of stations discarded in this step is only 15, small compared to the total number of stations (~600).
+All of those stations are Chinese stations except for one station from the INDEPTH IV experiment, C11, with a dysfunctional GPS clock.